biniaga/Etn_Course/README.md

-This is note taken while the GTST courses.
+This is note taken while the ETN courses.